buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcRelConnectsStructuralActivity.md

 # IfcRelConnectsStructuralActivity

-The _IfcRelConnectsStructuralActivity_ relationship connects a structural activity (either an action or reaction) to a structural member, structural connection, or element.
+The _IfcRelConnectsStructuralActivity_ relationship connects a structural activity (either an action or reaction) to a structural member, structural connection, or element.<!-- end of definition -->

 > HISTORY New entity in IFC2x2.

 ## Attributes